 * Single supplement fee $1,990.
 Trip prices do not include international airfare.

-Wayne Sentman is our director of international eco-tour programs and an Oceanic Society naturalist since 1988.
+Wayne Sentman is our director of conservation travel programs and an Oceanic Society naturalist since 1988.
 He is an experienced guide with a diverse background in marine mammal, seabird, and marine debris research.
 Wayne also co-teaches undergraduate field programs in Kenya on human-wildlife conflict and on the use of social media and art to raise public participation in conservation.
 He recently received a Master's in Environmental Management from Harvard University.